Inhibitors are tricky. We can help.

 As with all plasma-derived products, the risk of transmission of infectious agents cannot be totally eliminated.
 As of October 12, 2017 (from self-reported databases), there have been no confirmed reports of transmission of hepatitis A, B, or C or human immunodeficiency virus (HIV) associated with the use of FEIBA since the introduction of vapor heat treatment (ongoing surveillance indicates this remains valid).17

 Selected Important Risk Information for FEIBA [Anti-Inhibitor Coagulant Complex]

 WARNING: EVENTS INVOLVING CLOTS THAT BLOCK BLOOD VESSELS

-- Blood clots that block blood vessels and their effects have been reported during post-marketing surveillance following infusion of FEIBA, particularly following the administration of high doses and/or in patients with a risk of forming blood clots.
+- Blood clots that block blood vessels and their effects have been reported during post-marketing surveillance following infusion of FEIBA, particularly following administration of high doses (above 200 units per kg per day) and/or in patients at risk for forming blood clots.

 - If you experience any of these side effects, call your doctor right away.

 - You had a previous severe allergic reaction to the product